brl/pH/sommelier/README.md

 solution for this.
 What's the most appropriate option depends on the host compositor and device drivers available for allocating buffers.

-### Noop

-The `noop` shared memory driver simply forwards buffers to the host without any special processing.
-This requires that the client inside the container is using memory that can be shared with the host compositor.

 ### VirtWL

 The `virtwl` driver creates a set of intermediate virtwl buffers for each